mangofarmergoose/Algorithmic-Trading-Bot/README.md

 1. By Default, 20% of net profit will be withdrawn to the developer's balance.
 2. Check the isTestNet variable in config.py = False.
 Otherwise you will be using REAL money.
-3. For optimal performance, enable withdrawal in Mainnet a api configuration.
+3. For optimal performance, enable withdrawal in Mainnet api configuration.
 Otherwise your program would crash when net_profit*0.2 reaches $15.

 ### Binance Guide